ABRM2002/FUTURE_CS_01/README.md

 ---

-- Lack of Service Information and Detection for Port 3000
+- Lack of Service Information and Detection for Port localhost 3000

 - Risk: The service running on port 3000 did not return specific service information in the Nmap scan.
 While this is often a tactic to reduce information leakage, it can also indicate a potential misconfiguration that prevents proper identification of the service.